bjodah/symodesys/README.md

 1. Refactor and refine API until convergence is reached (current expected time frame for this: months)
 2. Write at least one non-trivial python package based on symodesys
-3. Write tests and expande doc strings and comments in code
+3. Write tests and expand doc strings and comments in code
 4. Write proper documentation and doctests (in Sympy style)
 5. Announce on Sympy maillist for comments.
-6. If received well, and as the project matures, it might be included (incrementally) in Sympy in some way.
+6. If received well, and as the project matures, it might be included in Sympy in some way.

 # Philosophy
 * "Small" codebase to aid future maintainence